stefalda/ReactNativeLocalization/README.md

 ###What
   The Javascript library uses a native library (ReactLocalization) to get the current interface language, then it displays the correct language strings or the default language (the first one if a match is not found).

 ###How to use:

-  1) include the ReactLocalocalization.m and ReactLocalocalization.h in your
+  1) include in your XCode project

-     XCode project
+  	 * ReactLocalization.h
+  	 * ReactLocalization.m

   2) in the React class that you want to localize require the library and define the strings object passing to the constructor a simple object containing a language key (i.e. en, it, fr..) and then a list of key-value pairs with the needed localized strings

  ```javascript
  var LocalizedStrings = require('./LocalizedStrings');